 J-2 dependents are permitted to study in the United States.
 F-2 dependents are not permitted to take classes, even part-time, unless they first change to student status.
 The exceptions to this rule are:

-If you would like to invite family members or friends to visit you for a short period while you are studying in the United States, or for your graduation, you should request an enrollment letter to verify your current enrollment status.
+If you would like to invite family members or friends to visit you for a short period while you are studying in the United States, or for your graduation, you should request a National Clearinghouse Verification Certificate to verify your current enrollment status.
 You should also write a letter to your family members stating that you would like them to visit you in the United States.
-Click here for a sample invitation letter.
-You can find more information about visitor's visas on the U.S. Department of State's DS-160: Online Nonimmigrant Visa Application website.
+View Sample Invitation Letter.
+You can find more information about visitor's visas on the U.S. Department of State's website.